Fliplet/fliplet-cli/docs/API/helpers/fields.md

 });
 ```

-fields can also be accessed in the HTML template by using the shortcode syntax, e.g. `{! fields.firstName !}`.
+attributes can also be accessed in the HTML template by using the shortcode syntax, e.g. `{! fields.firstName !}`.

-## Updating fields
+## Updating attributes

-Use the `set` instance method to update fields and values at runtime.
+Use the `set` instance method to update attributes and values at runtime.
 Given the following example:

 ```js
 var profile;